mikeyaworski/Dying-Light-2-Mods/README.md

 ## Push a new release

-Releases are created when new tags are pushed.
+Releases are created when new tags are pushed (if the tag name starts with "v").
 Below is an example of creating and pushing a tag:
 ```
 git tag -a v1.0 -m "Version 1.0 of mod for game version 1.10.2"
 git push --follow-tags